samiranghosh04/sea-js/README.md

-# SeaJS
+# SeaJS - The 1kB FE Framework

 ## Overview

 **SeaJS** is a lightweight, frontend JavaScript framework designed for building web applications with minimal overhead.
 It offers a simple API for component-based development, state management, and signal handling.
 SeaJS focuses on performance and bundle size efficiency, making it ideal for projects where every kilobyte matters.
+As of now the bundle size is a mere 1.01kB.

 ## Key Features

 - **Component-Based Architecture**: Create and manage UI components easily.
 - **State Management**: Efficiently manage and update application state.
 - **Signal System**: Handle events and communication between different parts of the application.
 - **Minimal Bundle Size**: Designed to be compact and performant.
+With a bundle size of just ***1.01kB*** SeaJS is now the world's smallest frontend framework!

 ## Installation